As the trustee, you’re responsible for reporting and paying tax on behalf of the trust.

 If you use software, you must enrol the trust for an online account when you do for this for the first time.
 Allow 10 working days as HMRC posts you a 12-digit activation code.

-You can also get help, eg from HMRC or by getting an accountant to do your return for you.
+You can also get help, for example from HMRC or by getting an accountant to do your return for you.

 After you’ve sent your return, HMRC will tell you how much you owe.
 You’ll need to pay your Self Assessment bill by the deadline.

-You’ll need to collect and keep records (eg bank statements) to complete your tax return.
+You’ll need to collect and keep records (for example bank statements) to complete your tax return.

 Telling beneficiaries about tax and income